NotAlexNoyle/WETS-OG/README.md

 ## License
 Project licensed under the MIT license (also known as Expat license).

-The Fabric build of this project redistributes [lucko/fabric-permissions-api](https://github.com/lucko/fabric-permissions-api) which is licensed under the MIT license.
+The original project which supports Fabric API can be found [here](https://github.com/emilyy-dev/wets).